-Personnel employed on a twelve (12) month basis may be authorized annual vacation leave.
+B. Effective July 1, 1976, personnel employed on a twelve (12) month basis may be authorized annual vacation leave.
 Noninstructional personnel annual vacation leave days shall be earned at the rate of one (1) day for every month of employment.
 The maximum number of days carried forward at the beginning of any fiscal year shall be ten (10).
 A leave application shall be filed with the Superintendent showing the annual leave dates.
-Noninstructional personnel who are granted leave of absence may be credited with earned accumulated annual leave upon re-employment.
+Noninstructional personnel who are granted leaves of absence may be credited with earned accumulated annual leave upon re-employment.

-Annual vacation leave time for an individual employee shall be approved by the Superintendent or his designee, and scheduled so that there will be a minimum distruption of the operation of the school system.
+Annual vacation leave time for an individual employee shall be approved by the Superintendent or his designee and scheduled so that there will be a minimum disruption of the operation of the school system.